Top 15 Best Evernote Alternatives You Can Use

 15. Quip

-Quip
+Quip Notes app

 The best thing about Quip is that you can use all these things inside a single document.
-That means you can have written word, tables, pictures, videos, and more, inside a single document.
+That means you can have written words, tables, pictures, videos, and more, inside a single document.
 That means you don’t have to adapt to Quip, it adapts to your needs.

 The collaboration features on Quip are second to none.
 You can share documents with team members, add comments, send inline replies, check document history, and more.
 If you are looking for an Evernote alternative for your team, you should give Quip a chance.